federicoflores/BitsoChallenge/README.md

 In case of the Detail, the viewModel was tested.

 ##Snapshot testing:
 Snapshot tests were added for both screens.
 SnapshotTesting third party dependency was added for this.
+Snapshot images were recorded on iPhone 15 Simulator.

 ##Dependency manager:
 SwiftPackageManager was chosen as a dependency manager.
 Nevertheless the only library used on this project was for snapshot testing.